KnpLabs/KnpUserBundle/Resources/doc/adding_invitation_registration.md

             type: acme_user_registration
 ```

-Your done, go to your registration form to see the result.
+You are done, go to your registration form to see the result.